HackerUniverse/Reconcobra/README.md

 - Load installer.sh
 - It will integrate in Kali then run reconcobra for interface

-# Interface
-- Run reconcobra anywhere in Kali

 # Standalone
 - perl reconcobra.pl

+# Automation
+- Fully automatic and guided attacks

 # Depdencies
 - All depdencies are automatically handled

-# Coded By
-- Haroon Awan

 # Mail
 - mrharoonawan@gmail.com
+- Haroon Awan